Master of Arts – Commerce Campus

 The Master of Arts with an emphasis in Studio Arts requires at least 36 semester hours.

-Master of Arts with an emphasis in Studio Art – Option II Non-Thesis
+Master of Arts in Art with an Emphasis in Studio Art Option II Non-Thesis

 For any Master of Arts degree a minimum of 36 semester hours is required for the M.A. degree.